 This process will cause the color to fade, however multiple applications are often necessary to fully remove the henna hair color.
 The number of applications varies from client to client depending on individual hair type and color.

 “It did fade!
 I’m ecstatic!
-I can tell that a few more oil treatments will pull enough of the henna out that when the redder tips come off I’ll have my Goddess Snow showing!” — About removing the henna hair color and returning to her natural gray hair.
+I can tell that a few more oil treatments will pull enough of the henna out that when the redder tips come off I’ll have my Goddess Snow showing!” — One woman’s positive feedback about removing henna from her hair and returning to her natural grey hair.